davidecapone/StudyAppCards/app/src/main/java/project/study/app/model/domain/README.md

-# Study App Domain Package

-The domain package includes core classes and interfaces that define the primary data models and business logic for the application.
-These models include questions, question sets and various types of answers.

-## Contents

-### Classes

-#### `Answer<T>`
-An abstract class that represents an answer to a question.
-It includes:
-- A generic type `T` for the correct answer.
-- Getter and setter methods for the correct answer.
-- An abstract method `isCorrect(T answer)` to be implemented by subclasses.

-#### `FreeTextAnswer`
-A subclass of `Answer<String>` that represents a free-text answer.
-It includes:
-- A constructor to initialize the correct answer.
-- An implementation of the `isCorrect` method to check if the given answer matches the correct answer.

-#### `MultipleChoiceTextAnswer`
-A subclass of `Answer<String>` that represents a multiple-choice text answer.
-It includes:
-- A list of possible answers.
-- A constructor to initialize the possible answers and the correct answer.
-- Getter and setter methods for the possible answers.
-- An implementation of the `isCorrect` method to check if the given answer matches the correct answer.

-Note that both `FreeTextAnswer` and `MultipleChoiceTextAnswer` are subclasses of `Answer<String>`, which means that they are specific to text-based answers.
-Additional subclasses can be created for other types of answers (e.g., images, audio, etc.).

-#### `Question`
-A class that represents a question.
-It includes:
-- The text of the question.
-- An answer of type `Answer<?>`.
-- Getter and setter methods for the question text and answer.
-- A method `validateAnswer(Object answer)` to check if the given answer is correct.

-#### `QuestionSet`
-A class that represents a set of questions.
-It includes:
-- The name of the question set.
-- A list of `Question` objects.
-- Methods to add and remove questions from the set.
-- Getter and setter methods for the question set name and list of questions.

-#### `AnswerFactory`
-A factory class for creating instances of `Answer`.
-It includes:
-- A static method `createAnswer` that takes the type of answer, the correct answer, and a list of possible answers (if applicable), and returns an instance of the appropriate `Answer` subclass.
+# Domain Package

+## Overview

+The domain package contains the core business logic and domain models of the application.
+These models represent the key entities and their behaviors in the system.
+This package is crucial for defining how the data is structured and manipulated within the application.

+## Classes

+### Answer.java

+**Description:**
+Defines the abstract class `Answer` that serves as a base for different types of answers in the application.

+**Key Responsibilities:**
+- Provides a contract for the `getCorrectAnswer` method.
+- Serves as a parent class for specific answer types like `FreeTextAnswer` and `MultipleChoiceTextAnswer`.

+**Authors:**
+Davide Capone, Sandro Junior Della Rovere

+---

+### AnswerFactory.java

+**Description:**
+Implements the factory design pattern to create instances of different `Answer` types based on provided criteria.

+**Key Responsibilities:**
+- Provides a method to instantiate `FreeTextAnswer` or `MultipleChoiceTextAnswer` based on input parameters.
+- Encapsulates the object creation logic for `Answer` objects.

+**Authors:**
+Davide Capone, Sandro Junior Della Rovere

+---

+### FreeTextAnswer.java

+**Description:**
+Represents an answer where the correct answer is a free text string.

+**Key Responsibilities:**
+- Stores the correct answer as a string.
+- Implements the `getCorrectAnswer` method to return the stored string.

+**Authors:**
+Davide Capone, Sandro Junior Della Rovere

+---

+### MultipleChoiceTextAnswer.java

+**Description:**
+Represents an answer where the correct answer is one of several multiple-choice options.

+**Key Responsibilities:**
+- Stores multiple choice options and the correct answer.
+- Implements the `getCorrectAnswer` method to return the correct choice.

+**Authors:**
+Davide Capone, Sandro Junior Della Rovere

+---

+### Question.java

+**Description:**
+Represents a question in the application, containing the question text and an associated answer.

+**Key Responsibilities:**
+- Stores the question text and an `Answer` object.
+- Provides methods to get the question text and the associated answer.

+**Authors:**
+Davide Capone, Sandro Junior Della Rovere

+---

+### QuestionSet.java

+**Description:**
+Represents a set of questions, typically grouped together for a quiz or examination.

+**Key Responsibilities:**
+- Stores a list of `Question` objects.
+- Provides methods to add questions to the set and retrieve the list of questions.

+**Authors:**
+Davide Capone, Sandro Junior Della Rovere